spacetelescope/style-guides/guides/software-versioning.md

 #### DOI for software releases

-Our open source software available to the public should include a DOI (Digitial Object Identifier) that has now become the standard for journal articles.
+Our open source software available to the public should include a DOI (Digital Object Identifier) that has now become the standard for journal articles.
-Including a DOI for each released verison of software will enable (and encourage!) the public to reference our software and even more, the specific version they used.
+Including a DOI for each released version of software will enable (and encourage!) the public to reference our software and even more, the specific version they used.
 [Zenodo](https://zenodo.org) enables the automatic DOI creation when a release is done on GitHub.
 Follow the discussion [on the